FinnMcLaughlin/Split_It/README.txt

 README
-Split It - Bill Splitting Application using Optical Character Recognition Finn McLaughlin C15536837
+Split It - Bill Splitting Application using Optical Character Recognition and P2P Transactions Finn McLaughlin C15536837

+## DISCLAIMER ##
+Due to the restrictions of being unable to push specific API credentials to Github, to be able to run the final application I will need to be contacted.

 ## Introduction
 Split It allows users to split a bill amongst several cards by taking a picture